CATEGORY: GRASS VALLEY

-In the southeast quarter at the right end of the cook stove was a narrow room that contained the sink.
+At the right end of the cook stove was a narrow room that contained the sink.
 It was half of the northeast quarter.
 The other half was the bathroom.
 At the far end of the sink room was a door leading-down one step into the pantry, which was the whole northwest quarter.
-When a refrigerator was purchased, in the mid ’30’s, that was where it went.
+When a refrigerator was purchased, in the late ’30’s, that was where it went.

 Another mystery was why nothing was done to alleviate such inconveniences.
 An example was the separating and storing of milk.